W-symmetry, topological vertex and affine Yangian: representations

 and the square in the exponent is evaluated in the weight space of $\mathfrak{sl}(N)$ with the usual normalizations, for example

-For $\mathcal{W}_N$ minimal models, $p^\prime$ and $p$ are two coprime integers which parametrize the central charge.
+In the case of $\mathcal{W}_N$ minimal models, $p^\prime$ and $p$ are two coprime integers which parametrize the central charge.
 If we move the central charge away from these special minimal model values, the null states that are taken into account by summation over the roots $\alpha$ of the root lattice do not contribute.
 The correct character formula in this case is simpler,

 One can argue similarly as above using the stabilization of characters as we increase $p^\prime$ and $p$.
-Notice also that for $p^\prime / p$ irrational the powers of $q$ would not differ by integers which clearly cannot happen in an irreducible representation.
+Notice also that for $p^\prime / p$ irrational the powers of $q$ would not differ by integers which is clearly impossible in an irreducible representation.

 Before taking the limit $N \to \infty$, we should strip off the factor $q^{h-c/24}$ which is $N$-dependent:

 Here and in the following we use the notation $(\cdot,\cdot)$ for the inner product in the weight space and